June 23, 2018

-The Pocatello Pedal Fest Enduro will plunge racers into some of the best mountain biking that Southeastern Idaho has to offer.
-Racers will test their mettle as they are faced race stages of over 10 minutes, 26 total miles on the bike, 3900ft of climbing, and a massive 4800ft of descending.
-The Pocatello Pedal Fest Enduro will be a HUGE adventure on the bike.
+The Pocatello Enduro will plunge racers into some of the best mountain biking that Southeastern Idaho has to offer.
+Racers will test their mettle on stages of over 10 minutes; 28 total miles on the bike, 4000ft of climbing, and a massive 5000ft of descending.
+Get ready for a huge adventure on the bike.

-The PPF Enduro is stop #2 of the 4 race IES 2017 series.
-Bonus points also available at the NAEC, June 24-25.
+The Pocatello Enduro is stop #1 of the 4 race IES 2018 series.
+Bonus points also available at the NAEC.

 Scout Mountain Campground (FS campground), or up South Fork Mink Creek Road for dispersed camping.
 There are dispersed spots on the right hand side of this road about 10 minutes in (just passed where windago comes out).
 Other options are the KOA on Pocatello Creek or local hotels.